MUSE TECHNOLOGIES

 Fun.
 Please keep in mind that, to adults some of what goes on at the troop meetings, particularly during game time, looks less structured than one might expect.
 Scouting needs to be fun too, and the games the troop plays together are intended to develop trust and friendships.

-Parent Participation.
+.
 For adults, scouting can be fun too.
-It is fun, and amazing, to watch your young son build on the values already in his life, and develop leadership, character, and the life-long skills available through scouting.
+It is fun, and amazing, to watch your young child build on the values already in one's life, and develop leadership, character, and the life-long skills available through scouting.
 Adults can participate in the troop through a variety of ways.
 Help is always needed at camps, organizing events, driving scouts, or pulling the trailer.
 Adults who receive advanced training can work with the scouts as a Merit Badge Counselor or an Assistant Scoutmaster.
 And the Committee is always looking for adults willing to commit their time to fundraising or the business end of the troop.
 All adult members of the troop have current Youth Protection Training and actively participate when needed.
 We encourage you to consider where you will help the troop.
 Check the Help Wanted section of the website or talk to one of the adult leaders for more information.
-We expect atleast one adult from each family to help out during the year.
+We expect at least one adult from each family to help out during the year.
 Check the Adult Training tab for information on upcoming classes or training opportunities.

 Alphabet Soup-